nhn/gpm.unity/docs/CacheStorage/README.en.md

 ```

 ## More effective web cache
-Web cache is about twice as fast as normal requests.
+Using web caching avoids downloading content if it is identical, making the process about twice as fast compared to standard web requests.

-Importing locally is faster, but cannot determine if it is up to date.
+Directly fetching from local cache is even faster as it bypasses web requests, but it cannot verify whether the content is up to date.

 ![](Images/3_en.png)